 OUR KEY INGREDIENTS

+The core ingredient in the famous "Wedang Jahe," ginger is a traditional cooking element to help with digestion but is also a common beauty property to help with energizing and reinvigorating the skin.
 Ginger is an ingredient used for centuries in the Jamu tradition and is revered in Indonesia for its purifying, warming and calming benefits.
-In medicinal practice, it has a long history of being used to help with digestion, upset stomach, diarrhea, and nausea, drunk as a tea on its own or combined with black tea, or coffee, or lemongrass.
+In medicinal practice, it has a long history of also being used to help with an upset stomach, diarrhea, and nausea, drunk as a tea on its own or combined with black tea, or coffee, or lemongrass.
 Ginger applied to the skin helps refine pores, reduce excess oiliness and fight impurities, as it is a natural astringent and has anti-bacterial benefits.
 Its powerful antioxidant properties have also been found to increase skin radiance, and decrease inflammation that may contribute to conditions such as psoriasis, acne and even skin aging.

 Also known as “Teh Ajaib” (Magic Tea in the Indonesian language), this unique ingredient originated as a longevity drink in Indonesia and throughout Asia and is revered for promoting health and energy.
+This unique ingredient originated as a longevity drink in Indonesia and throughout Asia and is revered for promoting health and energy.
 In skincare, it is clinically proven to soften and smooth, minimize imperfections and enhance overall skin radiance and luster.
 Rich in vitamins and organic acids, fermented sweet black tea is produced from the fermentation of black tea and sugar by two symbiotic organisms.

 Rice bran oil is extracted from the outer hull (“bran”) of the rice grain.
 Rich in Vitamin-E group anti-oxidants Tocopherol, Oryzanol and Tocotrienol, rice bran oil has been used for centuries throughout Asia to treat dry skin, enhance skin health and maintain a youthful appearance.
 Rice starch has clinically-proven soothing and softening benefits for dry and stressed skin, including eczema.
 By forming a fine protective film over the skin, rice starch counteracts dryness.
 In addition, rice starch contains natural proteins and amino acids that act as effective humectants and are essential building blocks for the skin.
 As a beauty tradition, Indonesian women often rinse their face with rice water left over from washing rice as a cooling, healthy, skin softening treatment.